 Many patrons have literally left their mark on the storefront windows using the cornucopia of colorful markers located in a cup by the window seats.
 I'm happy to report my Alice in Wonderland-inspired message "Drink Me" is still there.

 This is the area of the bar I love the most.
 With window benches and comfy couches, it's great to fill with a bunch of friends, who can all face each other and just talk.
-There's usually some soft, random mix of music playing in the background, but all in all,

 If you need a little more entertainment, there are some card and board games stocked there, but this is a people place where can you talk -- often about beer -- and drink.